leonorpan/george-application/README.md

 In the listing bellow I will simply write `<lein>` in place of either `./lein.sh` or `lein.bat`.

-The first time you run a <lein> command, Leiningen will take a minute or two to update some repositories. <br />
-The next time it will be a lot faster, though.
+The first time you run a <lein> command, Leiningen will take a minute or two to update some repositories. \n The next time it will be a lot faster, though.